-In 2023 The City of Thunder Bay Environment Division Bare Point Water Treatment Plant expensed approximately \$1.1 million towards the annual maintenance of equipment, buildings & grounds and emergency repairs.
-A total of \$507,000 was spent on the purchase of chemicals used to disinfect the drinking water and clean the membranes.
-Capital Projects within the Treatment & Distribution Subsystem totaled an expensed amount of approximately \$1.2 million.
-Notable projects in 2023 include an estimated \$1 million for membrane replacements and \$90,000 for process network maintenance & cybersecurity improvements.
+In 2024 The Bare Point Water Treatment Plant expensed approximately \$1million towards the annual maintenance of equipment, buildings & grounds and emergency repairs.
+A total of \$514,000 was spent on the purchase of chemicals used to disinfect the drinking water and clean the membranes.
+Bare Point WTP continues with cybersecurity improvements by investing \$116,000 in process network maintenance and improvements.
+Capital Projects within the Treatment & Distribution Subsystem totaled an expensed amount of approximately \$1.5 million.
+Notable projects in 2024 include an estimated \$1 million for membrane replacements, \$200,000 for re-coating of the process clean in place tank, \$86,000 for ongoing plant PLC upgrades and \$60,000 for the purchase of new diesel tanks at Vickers Pumping Station.

-In 2023 the City of Thunder Bay invested over \$5.3 million on infrastructure improvements and replacements for the linear drinking water distribution system.
-These improvements include replacing approximately 3 km of old watermain as well as cement mortar relining 2.9 km of existing watermain.
-Additional improvements include the replacement of 215 municipal lead service lines and 20 Kerr hydrants.
+In 2024 the City of Thunder Bay spent approximately \$2millon maintaining and servicing the linear drinking water distribution system.
+Over \$8million was invested on infrastructure improvements and replacements.
+These Capital Projects included replacing approximately 2.6 km of old watermain and cement mortar relining 3.6 km of existing watermain.
+Additional improvements include the replacement of 135 municipal lead service lines and 11 Kerr hydrants.